abhijitsarkar/akka/movie-db/README.md

 $ curl -X PUT "http://localhost:9000/movies/tt0076759"
 ```

-> The insert operation first looks up the movie locally; if not found, it then fetches the movie information from an
-internet source and inserts in the local database.
+> The insert operation looks up the movie from an internet source and updates/inserts in the local database.

 ### Insert movies by reading from an Excel file
 ```